LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 When the Logtalk code makes calls to foreign language libraries (notably C or C++ code), it's possible that output is generated that is not diverted to a file when the kernel redirects the Prolog output streams.
 This unexpected output is most likely not a valid JSON payload and thus breaks communication between the notebook and the kernel.
 In this case, the notebook displays the following error:

-	Something went wrong.
+	Something went wrong
 	The Logtalk server needs to be restarted

 These issues can be debugged by running the problematic query in a terminal after diverting the Prolog output streams to a file.
 For example, assuming in the Prolog backend you're using the stream redirecting uses a `set_stream/2` predicate: